 The Foundation is a quiet but massive financial supporter of pro-abortion activities and population control.
 It is reportedly the largest non-governmental funder of “reproductive health and family planning,” including substantial investments in abortion and contraceptives, worldwide.
 One estimate found that STBF had given over $1.2 billion to organizations which advocate for pro-abortion policy, perform elective abortions, or helped develop the chemical abortion pill RU-486.
 As of 2012, STBF had provided nearly $300 million to the controversial abortion clinic network Planned Parenthood and its national headquarters, Planned Parenthood Federation of America (PPFA).

 The foundation is chaired by Buffett’s daughter, Susie.
-Susie Buffett’s ex-husband, Allan Greenberg, serves as STBF president.
+Susie Buffett’s ex-husband, Allen Greenberg, works as STBF president.
 Warren Buffett and Susan Thompson Buffett’s estate are the principal funders of STBF, and the Foundation has been characterized as “secretive” for its non-transparent grant solicitation practices.
 As of 2015, STBF was an institutional partner in the left-of-center donor convening Democracy Alliance.

 Through its early years, the STBF provided support for litigation seeking to overturn bans on the “partial-birth” late-term abortion procedure.
 The group funded lawsuits that successfully overturned a partial-birth abortion ban in Warren Buffett’s home state of Nebraska.
 (A subsequent federal prohibition was upheld by the Supreme Court.)